 Office of Graduate Studies

-The staff in the Office of Graduate Studies are working remotely.
-All services and business processes will remain intact while we work in a virtual environment.
-We are forwarding our phones and regularly checking email, voicemail, and the helpdesk.
-We ask that faculty and program staff offer flexibility to graduate students as much as possible during this time.
+The staff in the Office of Graduate Studies is working remotely.
+All services and business processes will remain intact while work is virtual.
+Team members are forwarding their phones and regularly checking email, voicemail, and the Help Desk.
+The team also asks that faculty and program staff offer flexibility to graduate students as much as possible during this time.

-All in-person Office of Graduate Studies-sponsored meetings and events are cancelled.
-We will make every effort to hold meetings virtually through approved campus resources (e.g., WebEx, Blue Jeans, Skype, or Microsoft Teams).
-Calendar invites will be updated to reflect the change, and updates will follow via email.
+All in-person Office of Graduate Studies-sponsored meetings and events have been migrated to virtual/online platforms.
+Meetings will be held virtually through approved campus resources (e.g., WebEx, Blue Jeans, Skype, or Microsoft Teams).

 Because Graduate Studies staff need to work remotely, we request that all applicants submit all supporting documents in electronic form.